Welcome! And thank you for coming to Holy Trinity.

 Our church and parish hall are also home to the Beautiful Church (a Korean Presbyterian congregation) and several community groups – from Do-Re-Wee (a music program for toddlers), 4-H and Girl Scouts, to a bridge club, Scrapbookers, The Flying Geese Quilters, Lower Crossroads Stitchers, and others.

 Please joins us for regular worship services or other events and activities.
 Contact the office if you would like more information.
-Our interim rector is The Rev. Annette Chappell, and our secretary is Linda Hopkins.
+Our rector is The Rev. Joe Zollickoffer, and our Parish Administrator is Jennifer Contino.